Mathematics (MATH)

 MATH 195 Precalculus (Accelerated) 6 cr.

 This accelerated course is designed for Mathematics, Science, Computer Science and/or Engineering majors or any student who wishes to be ready for Calculus I in one semester.
 It will cover equations and inequalities including absolute value, polynomial rational, radical, trigonometric, inverse trigonometric, logarithmic and exponential functions, analytic trigonometry, analytic geometry, polar coordinates and parametric equations.
-It cannot be combined with MATH 191 and/or MATH 192.
+Students who receive credit for MATH 195 cannot also receive credit for MATH 191 and/or MATH 192.
 Code 1 course fee.

-Prerequisite(s): MATH 165 or MATH 161 or appropriate placement score on the college level math test
+Prerequisite(s): MATH 161 or higher, or appropriate score on Math Placement

 MATH 201 Precalculus Techniques and Applications 4 cr.